Top Spine Specialists in New Jersey.

 Treatment

 The first step of treatment will be evaluation and diagnosis.
-When you arrive for your initial consultation, our experienced orthopaedic surgeon will discuss your or your child’s medical history and that of the family, ask when the you first noticed the concern, and examine the angle and severity of the curve.
+When you arrive for your initial consultation, our experienced orthopaedic surgeon will discuss your or your child’s medical history and that of the family, ask when you first noticed the concern, and examine the angle and severity of the curve.

 Surgical intervention is rarely needed.
 In most cases, monitoring the child’s spinal curvature for signs of progression may be all that’s necessary.
-If the curve becomes more severe, an orthopaedic brace may be recommended to prevent the condition from worsening.
+If the curve becomes more severe, an orthopaedicbrace may be recommended to prevent the condition from worsening.
 Even with the brace, your child should be able to participate in a broad array of recreational and social activities without issue.

 Other treatment options typically prove ineffective in treating scoliosis.
 If another physician recommends electrical stimulation, exercise or physical therapy regimens, or manual manipulation, you should know these approaches are unlikely to help.